Salesforce (NYSE:CRM), eMoney Make A Powerful Team

 Financial Services Cloud

 Salesforce recently developed Financial Services Cloud, a platform Davidovici said is the world’s top CRM platform for financial services and wealth advisors.
-The true power of the Financial Services Cloud comes from its integration with leading companies in the financial planning community such as eMoney, he said.
+The true power of the Financial Services Cloud comes from its integration with leading companies in the financial services space, including eMoney's planning community, he said.

 “Our strategy is to partner with category winners, such as eMoney, with best-in-class solutions that advisors at banks, advisors in our a-firms, and advisors at broker-dealers are using to manage, deepen and grow their business,” Davidovici said.